-Starch is the most widespread and abundant reserve carbohydrate in plants and is unique in that it can be used for food, materials in biobased products, and energy.
-Starch in the Bioeconomy covers structure, biosynthesis, biodegradation, properties, and applications of starch in the context of the bioeconomy.
+Starch is the most widespread and abundant reserve carbohydrate in plants and is unique in that it can be used for the production of food, materials in bio-based products, and energy.
+Starch in the Bioeconomy covers the structure, biosynthesis, biodegradation, properties, and applications of starch in the context of the bioeconomy.
+The book

-- Describes the present state of cognition of the starch granule, including its biosynthesis and biodegradation
+- Describes the present state of cognition of the starch granule

 - Discusses physicochemical aspects and digestibility